Read It Once, Read It Twice

 own web-based discussion group.

-- OCD Support Group of New
+- OCD Support Group (Christchurch, New

-Zealand - has its newsletters on-line in PDF format.
+in PDF format.

 - Pediatric Psychiatry